rocq-prover/platform-docs/README.md

 This list is not fixed and will necessarily evolve through discussions with the community and experience, but it should already give an idea of the potential of this project.

-We will also soon submit a Coq Enhancement Proposal.
+We will also soon submit a Rocq Enhancement Proposal.

 > [!NOTE]
 > For more information about project and to participate in disccusions, please checkout on the dedicated [Zulip stream](https://coq.zulipchat.com/#narrow/stream/437203-Platform-docs).